aloyen07/CreativeReobfuscator/README.md

 # CreativeReobfuscator v1.0 alpha

-A tool for reobfuscating Minecraft classes using MCP and Mojang mappings.
+A tool for reobfuscating Minecraft classes using MCP and Mojang mappings for Forge.
 This tool by default contains 1.16.5 mappings.

 Tool assembled specially for Minecraft Server [VitusFox](https://vitusfox.net)